dsi-clinic/the-clinic/rubrics/final-technical-cleanup.md

 The purpose of this document is to describe the final code clean up steps to be completed at the end of a Data Science Institute project.
 This checklist should be considered a set of requirements and while it is possible that some of the items below should not be done, there should be a significant and obvious reason why they are not completed.
 If a project is not following the below that information needs to be sent to the clinic director and assistant director by email.

-While we want all code to follow the [Code Repository Standards document](../coding-standards/coding-standards.md#requirements), we use the checklist below to focus on specific items which we will grade.
+While we want all code to follow the [Code Repository Standards document](../coding-standards/coding-standards.md#requirements), we use the checklist below to focus on specific files which we will grade.

+## Students

+For each repository associated with your work, a TA will be grading the repository.
+There are repository wide grading standards as well as specific file grading.
+TAs will be provided three python or jupyter notebooks from your repository that have commits from this last quarter (the clinic director will look at the git history of files that were changed during this time to select the files).

+Those three files will be opened, verified and evaluated against the rubric below.

 ## Grading Rubric